estsouza/estsouza/README.md

 ### Hi, I'm Esteban
-I'm an agronomist providing remote sensing derived solutions for agriculture.
-Currently I'm reskilling and changing careers to python software developer.
+I'm an agronomist providing remote sensing derived solutions for agriculture.\n Currently I'm reskilling and changing careers to python software developer.

 # You can find me at: